arihant-001/aj-jekyll-blog-theme/README.md

 - Pagination

-## Contributing
+## Contribution

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at <https://github.com/arihant-001/aj-jekyll-blog-theme>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development